TheGentlemanOctopus/oracle/README.md

 ### OutputDevices

 An `OutputDevice` is an led display.
 Each output device in a scene file must contain a `name` key as a reference.
-Optionally, a `default_animation` key can be defined indicating  which pattern should run at startup (useful for production), see the example scene above.
+Optionally, a `default_animation` key can be defined to indicate  which pattern should run at startup (useful for production), see the example scene above.
 For flexible opc connectivity, each `OutputDevice` can output across multiple opc channels.
 The `layout_type` property defined on the class defines the type of animations that are compatible (and thus selectable via the app)

 Example `OutputDevices` include